America celebrates scaled-back Thanksgiving as COVID-19 surges

 “As much as we would like to see some other family members, we know that we would be taking a much bigger risk by doing so,” said Bullard, who is co-administrator of a Facebook group for “Covid-conscious” Georgians.
 “There will be plenty of opportunities for get-togethers in the future if we all do what we can to stay safe.”

-Reporting by Andrew Kelly and Angela Moore in New York and Nathan Layne in Wilton, Connecticut; Editing by Richard Chang and Nick Zieminski
+Reporting by Andrew Kelly and Angela Moore in New York, Nathan Layne in Wilton, Connecticut and Hannah McKay in Washington; Editing by Richard Chang, Nick Zieminski and Andrea Ricci

 Our Standards: The Thomson Reuters Trust Principles.